-- Designated Safeguarding Leads must undertake inter-agency training every two years (Level 3) - Teaching and other staff should have training updated every three years (Basic Child Protection Awareness training BCC) - A record should be kept of dates training took place for all members of staff whilst child protection updates will be discussed at times during the year - A Register should be taken at the beginning of each year to ensure all staff have read the Safeguarding policy and are familiar with its guidelines.
-Everyone must be aware of whom the DSL is and the supporting staff involved in Child Protection within the school.
+• Designated Safeguarding Lead and Deputy Safeguarding Lead must undertake inter-agency training every two years (Level 3)

+- Teaching and other staff should have training updated every three years (Basic Child Protection Awareness training BCC) - All staff working directly with children must complete Prevent Training through our Educare Training provider. - A record should be kept of dates training took place for all members of staff whilst child protection updates will be discussed at times during the year - A Register should be taken at the beginning of each year to ensure all staff have read the Safeguarding policy and are familiar with its guidelines.
+Everyone must be aware of whom the DSL is and the supporting staff involved in Child Protection within the school. - All staff must sign that they have read the first part of KCSIE and school leaders and staff who work directly with children must also sign that they have read Annex A

 Whilst everyone has had appropriate training the following serves as an aid memoir as regards matters to consider in terms of Safeguarding and promoting the idea that "it could happen here" and that staff must always act in the best interests of the child.
 All staff must understand that abuse, neglect and Safeguarding issues are rarely standalone events that can be covered by one definition or label.
+For new staff part of the induction process will be to present them with the appropriate policies, including: